Reducing the U.S. abortion rate by

 their primary form of family planning.
 Of those women who try this method,

-against genital human papillomavirus (HPV) -- the primary cause of cervical cancer.
+against genital human papillomavirus (HPV).
+This the primary cause of cervical cancer which is one of the leading causes of cancer deaths among women.

-teens in methods of preventing STD and pregnancy, in addition to promoting
+teens in methods of preventing STI transmission and pregnancy, as well as promoting

 Their rationale appears to be that if the various risks of sexual activity